ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # Removal of a Group Member {#sec-node-removal}

-This section describes the different scenarios according to which a node ends up being removed from the group.

-If the application requires forward security, the KDC MUST generate new group keying material and securely distribute it to all the current group members but the leaving node, using the message format of the Key Distribution Response (see {{update-keys}}).
-Application profiles may define alternative message formats.
-The KDC MUST increment the version number of the current keying material, before distributing the newly generated keying material to the group.
-After that, the KDC SHOULD store the distributed keying material in persistent storage.

-Note that, after having left the group, a node may wish to join it again.
-Then, as long as the node is still authorized to join the group, i.e., it still has a valid access token, it can request to re-join the group directly to the KDC without needing to retrieve a new access token from the AS.
-This means that the KDC might decide to keep track of nodes with valid access tokens, before deleting all information about the leaving node.

-A node may be evicted from the group in the following cases.
+A Client identified by NODENAME may be removed from a group identified by GROUPNAME where it is a member, due to the following reasons.

-1. The node explicitly asks to leave the group, as defined in {{ssec-group-leaving}}.
+1. The Client explicitly asks to leave the group, as defined in {{ssec-group-leaving}}.

 2. The node has been found compromised or is suspected so.

-3. The node's authorization to be a group member is not valid anymore, either because the access token has expired, or it has been revoked.
-If the AS provides Token introspection (see {{Section 5.9 of I-D.ietf-ace-oauth-authz}}), the KDC can optionally use it and check whether the node is still authorized for that group in that role.
+3. The Client's authorization to be a group member with the current roles is not valid anymore, i.e., the access token has expired or has been revoked.
+If the AS provides token introspection (see {{Section 5.9 of I-D.ietf-ace-oauth-authz}}), the KDC can optionally use it and check whether the Client is still authorized.

-   In either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of group members, if the KDC keeps track of that.
+In either case, the KDC performs the following actions.

+* The KDC removes the Client from the list of current members or the group.

-Furthermore, in case of forced eviction, the KDC removes the public key of the evicted node if the KDC keep tracks of that.
-Also, if the evicted node is registered as an observer of the group-membership resource at ace-group/GROUPNAME, the KDC removes the node from the list of observers of that resource.
+* In case of forced eviction, i.e., for cases 2 and 3 above, the KDC deletes the public key of the removed Client, if it acts as repository of public keys for group members.

+* If the removed Client is registered as an observer of the group-membership resource at ace-group/GROUPNAME, the KDC removes the Client from the list of observers of that resource.

+* If the sub-resource nodes/NODENAME was created for the removed Client, the KDC deletes that sub-resource.

-Then, the KDC deletes the sub-resource ace-group/GROUPNAME/nodes/NODENAME associated to the evicted node.
-After that, the KDC MAY explicitly inform the evicted node, by means of the following methods.
+   In case of forced eviction, i.e., for cases 2 and 3 above, the KDC MAY explicitly inform the removed Client, by means of the following methods.

-* If the evicted node implements the 'control_uri' resource specified in {{gid-post}}, the KDC sends a DELETE request, targeting the URI specified in the 'control_uri' parameter of the Joining Request (see {{gid-post}}).
+   - If the evicted Client implements the 'control_uri' resource specified in {{gid-post}}, the KDC sends a DELETE request, targeting the URI specified in the 'control_uri' parameter of the Joining Request (see {{gid-post}}).

-* If the evicted node is observing its associated sub-resource at ace-group/GROUPNAME/nodes/NODENAME (see {{node-get}}), the KDC sends an unsolicited 4.04 (Not Found) error response, which does not include the Observe option and indicates that the observed resource has been deleted (see {{Section 3.2 of RFC7641}}).
+   - If the evicted Client is observing its associated sub-resource at ace-group/GROUPNAME/nodes/NODENAME (see {{node-get}}), the KDC sends an unsolicited 4.04 (Not Found) error response, which does not include the Observe option and indicates that the observed resource has been deleted (see {{Section 3.2 of RFC7641}}).

       The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 5 ("Group membership terminated").

+* If the application requires forward security or the used application profile requires so, the KDC MUST generate new group keying material and securely distribute it to all the current group members except the leaving node (see {{sec-group-rekeying}}).

 # Group Rekeying Process {#sec-group-rekeying}

 TBD

 # Extended Scope Format # {#sec-extended-scope}

 This section defines an extended format of binary encoded scope, which additionally specifies the semantics used to express the same access control information from the corresponding original scope.